 Doin’ it on a budget

 Whenever I travel, the first five things on my list are always places to eat and drink, with the top two normally places where I can stuff my face local delicacies and booze.
 Prague is loaded with restaurants and bars.
 I was in hog heaven trying out different dishes at various places but did it on a budget.
-The food and prices at Osteria Da Clara (Mexicka 7, Vrsovice, Prague 10) was just right.
+The food and prices at Osteria Da Clara (Mexicka 7, Vrsovice, Prague 10) were just right.

-I try to sample the local cuisine, but sometimes you just need a taste of home.
+I try to sample the local cuisine, but sometimes you need a taste of home.
 Cantina (Ujezd 38, Prague 110 00) does the trick.
 It’s not like the Mexican restaurants in California.
 But, Cantina is a great imitation and is also affordable.
 I got my usual chicken quesadillas.
 Not as spicy as I hoped, but the flavor was spot on and not like bad Tex-Mex.

 Walking tours are free

 They take you through several areas you can easily see by yourself, like Old Town Square and the Astronomical Clock, but the tour guide always tells stories to go along with the site.
-My favorite stop on the tour was the Jewish Quarter of the city and the Old Jewish Cemetery (Široká, 110 00 Praha).
-For several centuries, the Jews were not allowed to live outside of their permitted area and they were not allowed to expand.
+My favorite stop on tour was the Jewish Quarter of the city and the Old Jewish Cemetery (Široká, 110 00 Praha).
+For several centuries, the Jews were not allowed to live outside of their permitted area, and they were not allowed to expand.
 As the years went on, they ran out of cemetery space.

-In order to bury the deceased, graves were piled on top of other graves.
+To bury the deceased, graves were piled on top of other graves.
 Today, the cemetery is part of a museum where visitors can walk through to look at the vast array of tombstones.
 No one knows how many people are buried here, but there are spots in the cemetery with up to 12 layers of graves.
 After the tour, I also went up to Prague Castle (Prague 11908).

-Prague is cool
+Prague is cool and photogenic

 One of my favorite parts of the city is Kampa Island.
 Another stop on my tour was the Lennon Wall.
-Dedicated to John Lennon, people paint and write Beatles lyrics or their own words of inspiration.
-It continuously goes through changes and I’m sure it looks a lot different than when I went four years ago.
+Dedicated to John Lennon, people paint and write Beatle’s lyrics or their own words of inspiration.
+It continuously goes through changes, and I’m sure it looks a lot different than when I went four years ago.

 Purely out of fascination (I swear), I made a quick stop at the Sex Machines Museum (Melantrichova 18, 110 00 Praha 1).
 There are more than 200 gizmos and gadgets to suit any one’s fancy.
 Some contraptions date back to the 16th century, which is nice to know some people weren’t prudes.
 I highly recommend this place, it’s a trip out of the ordinary and a good change of pace from the traditional sightseeing attractions.

-Tickets are a bit pricey but if you want to see something out of the ordinary, this is your place.
+Tickets are a bit pricey, but if you want to see something out of the ordinary, this is your place.
 All these might seem like it’s too much to do in a day.
 But you can come in at just before sundown the day before, take some sunset and blue hour pics, spend the next day exploring the town and hit up another sunset at the castle and more blue/nighttime hour shots.
 All possible within a day and it’s cheap enough to not put a big dent in your pocket.